revisohq/new-team-training/week-3/1-tdd-intro/README.md

 A famous tool to perform stress tests is [JMeter][jmeter].

+#### PROs

+- Extremely valuable, because it helps in the identification of performance bottlenecks before production deployment
+- It helps in configuring the most optimal infrastructure for the setup
+- It minimizes the risk of downtime by identifying and isolating the requests whose performance needs to be improved.
+- It provides a sense of confidence and reliability in the application's performance.

+#### CONs

+- Expensive in terms of testing tools licenses and test environments costs
+- Load test script creation requires scripting knowledge of the language supported by the tool.
+- Incorrectly configured or scripted load test plan/script can lead to false performance issues which take a considerable amount of time and resources.

 ### Regression Test

 [Regression testing][regression] is a practice that ensures an application still functions as expected after any code changes, updates, or improvements.
 Changes that may require regression testing include bug fixes, software enhancements, configuration changes, and even substitution of electronic components.
 They can be performed on one or multiple services at a time.

-In order to perform regression testing when an error occurs in an application, we should be able to revert the system back to before the error occured, and start from there to fix the issue (especially the database).
+In order to perform regression testing when an error occurs in an application, we should be able to revert the system back to before the error occurred, and start from there to fix the issue (especially the database).

 #### PROs